Senegambia Confederation: Prelude of the confederation

 This fear was realized during the 1981 coup attempt to oust President Dawda Jawara of the Gambia.
 Though the coup attempt was not well organized and quickly fell apart, it resulted in a prolonged period of instability and violence in the Gambia, as the rebels released many criminals from prisons and armed them in hopes that they would support the uprising.
 Per an existing defense agreement, Jawara requested Senegal to help him in defeating the coup.
 The Senegalese government responded vigorously, sending hundreds or even thousands of soldiers and put down the insurrection.
 This strong reaction was probably motivated by Senegal's own security concerns; its pro-Western stance caused tensions with other African states, and it was feared that neighbouring countries might use the Gambia, secessionists in the Casamance region (the region of Senegal south of the Gambian border), or other dissident groups to destabilize the Senegalese government.
-Specific threats came from Kwame Nkrumah's Ghana, Moussa Traoré's Mali, Ahmed Sékou Touré's Guinea, João Bernardo Vieira's Guinea-Bissau, and Muammar al-Gaddafi's Libya.
+Specific threats came from Moussa Traoré's Mali, Ahmed Sékou Touré's Guinea, João Bernardo Vieira's Guinea-Bissau, and Muammar al-Gaddafi's Libya.
 While the Senegalese government speculated about some dangers, in the late 1980s it had border skirmishes with Mauritania.

 After the coup attempt in the Gambia, its government realized that its security forces were not adequate to stop or prevent political upheaval.
 Security of the region was becoming more and more difficult to maintain.
 The Gambia had previously lacked a proper army, instead solely relying on a police force, and subsequently began to set up its own military.
 Despite this, the Gambian government still felt the need to improve its position, and thus began to support a union with Senegal.
 This prospect also found renewed interest in Senegal.
 Léopold Sédar Senghor, first President of Senegal, was one of "les trois pères" ("the three fathers") of Negritude—a literary and ideologically socialist movement of pan-Africanism, encouraging Africans throughout the Diaspora to embrace their shared culture.
 Senghor's belief in Negritude informed the possibility of unification between Senegal and the Gambia, and fostered the belief that unification would happen as an organic process.
 In fact, Senegal and the Gambia had already commissioned a United Nations report to study the possible plans and benefits of unification between the two countries in the 1960s.